Week 4 Recap

 My gut says Cam starts, if that's true, I'll take New England.
 If not, I'd expect a much closer game.

-I really like the Dolphins here IF the 49ers are forced to roll with their backup QBs, as looks likely.
+I really like the Dolphins here, especially the 49ers are forced to roll with their backup QBs, as looks likely.
 If they start Jimmy G (and he's healthy...)
-I would reassess that.
+I would reassess that, but I would likely still suggest taking MIami here given the uncertainty around the 49ers QB situation.